Magma Poetry: Notes

-1.As of 9 November 2025, the 94th issue of Magma was not yet out, and a newer submission call wasn't announced.
-The submission call for Magma 94 – "REMIX" was launched on 30 June 2025, with submissions set to open on the 1st of July.
+1.As of 7 July 2026, the 95th issue of Magma was the latest release, and a newer submission call, for "Diasporic Dialogues" (97), had been announced earlier the same month, with the deadline as the 31st of July.
+The submission call for Magma 95 – "Architecture" was launched early in November 2025, with submissions closing on the 10th of December.